ecomba/blog/talks/index.md

 Here I am trying to compile together the talks I have given in the past and sharing them with you.

 - [Mushin no shin](/talks/mushin-no-shin/index.html) (_22nd of August 2014_) - During this lightning talk I spoke about the concept of the mind that is no mind during the **[Makers Academy](http://makersacademy.com) Talks Night**.
+- [The Impersonator Pattern](https://speakerdeck.com/ecomba/the-impersonator-pattern) (_4th of April 2013_) - A talk about a better approach to writing cucumber step definitions and features given at [Skills Matter](https://skillsmatter.com) during the [Cuke Up!
+2013](https://skillsmatter.com/conferences/1367-cukeup-2013) event.
 - Facilitating the Day of Global Code Retreat in Costa Rica (_8th of December 2011_)
 - [TEDx Zaragoza](http://www.tedxzaragoza.com/) (_5th of November 2011_)
 - Facilitating a Code Retreat in Valladolid (_7th of May 2011_)